Negotiation (Book Review) – Is This the Best Negotiation Book?

 Publication Date: 2006-11-29

-Negotiation 2nd Edition is a must read for both the novice and the professional who engages in negotiation.
+Negotiation (2nd Edition) is a must-read for both the novice and the professional negotiator.
 This book is packed with the latest developments in the theory and practice of the negotiation process and conflict management.
-The authors have drawn upon a rich pool of resources from business schools, education, public policy, psychology and many other sources.
-The result is a rich product that delves deeply into the subject of negotiation and examines the topic matter from numerous angles and facets to create a very detailed tapestry of valuable information.
+The authors have drawn upon a rich pool of resources from business schools, education, public policy, psychology, and many other sources.
+The result is an in-depth product that delves into the subject of negotiation.
+This book examines the subject matter from numerous angles to create a very detailed tapestry of valuable information.

-The only complaint that one might make about this fine work is that it perhaps ties to examine too much information.
-The result is that some of the most interesting and relevant topics are glossed over and lack some valuable detail which might leave the reader thirsting for more information.
-Particularly, there perhaps could have been more development on the chapters that dealt with Communication Processes and especially on International Negotiation However, the excellent reference section avails the reader to more information should they find the need to slake their interest further.
-The second problem is that the book relies too heavily on theory, as theory and practical application often diverge in real world situations.
+One of the only complaints that could be leveled at this fine work is that it perhaps tries to examine too much information.
+The result is that some of the most interesting and relevant topics are glossed over.
+This means the book lacks some valuable detail, which could leave the reader thirsting for more information.
+In particular, there perhaps could have been more development in the chapter Communication Processes, and especially in International Negotiation.
+However, the excellent reference section avails the reader to more information should they find the need to slake their interest further.

-Nonetheless, there is a multitude of pertinent and relevant information provided by the authors in this book that the reader will find of considerable use and can be applied in their everyday negotiations.
-The book is well structured in its design and presentation, and can be most certainly described as being very readable.
+Nonetheless, there is a multitude of pertinent and relevant information provided by the authors.
+Readers of Negotiation are sure to find this work of considerable use in their everyday negotiations.
+The book is clearly defined in its design and presentation, and can be most certainly described as being very readable.

-The authors have structured the book into fourteen chapters, having included International Negotiation which hadn’t been included in the first edition.
+The authors have structured Negotiation into 14 chapters, now including International Negotiation – missing from the first edition.
 The first two chapters prepare the reader by examining the negotiation process and by describing what conflict management entails.
-The next two chapters explain the two primary methods utilised in most negotiations being distributive and integrative negotiations.
+The next two chapters explain the two primary methods utilized in most negotiations as being distributive and integrative negotiations.
 These chapters succinctly explain the differences in these negotiation styles as well as how they diverge.

-The next four chapters consider how to create and use power in their negotiations.
+The subsequent four chapters consider how to create and use power in negotiations.
 This is followed by a most interesting chapter that probes into the psychology and influences of personality and negotiation style.
-Lastly we discover the importance of both the strengths and weaknesses of third party intervention, followed by a crucial examination of ethics.
+Lastly, we discover the importance of both the strengths and weaknesses of third-party intervention, followed by a crucial examination of ethics.
 The final chapter encompasses a brief but thorough examination of international negotiations.
-In particular, we come to understand the increasing importance of cultural differences in a cross border negotiation context.
+In particular, we come to understand the increasing importance of cultural differences in a cross-border negotiation context.

-This is an excellent book for both the beginning and experienced negotiator.
+This is an excellent book for both the beginner and the experienced negotiator.
 The book includes the latest developments in many fields that are especially pertinent and relevant to the topic of negotiation.